simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 its subaccounts, with each line item representing a whole transaction - as in bank statements, hledger-ui, hledger-web and other accounting apps.

-Note this is unlike the [`register`](#register) command, which shows individual postings and does not always show a single account or a historical balance.
+This is unlike the [`register`](#register) command, which shows individual postings, and not necessarily from a single account.

-A reminder, "historical" balances include any balance from transactions before the report start date, so (if opening balances are recorded correctly) `aregister` will show the real-world balances of an account, as you would see in a bank statement.
+Also, `aregister` always shows the historical running balance, which includes any balance from transactions before the report start date.
+So `aregister` should always show the accurate real-world account balance on each day.
+(Assuming opening balances are recorded correctly, and allowing for date disagreements.)

 As a quick rule of thumb,
 use `aregister` for reconciling real-world asset/liability accounts